okomkamara001/documentation/content/applications/finance/accounting/vendor_bills.rst

 .. image:: vendor_bills/partial-payment.png
    :alt: register a partial payment

 Odoo fills the :guilabel:`Memo` field automatically if the :guilabel:`Payment Reference` has been set correctly in the vendor bill.
+If the field is empty, we recommend you select the vendor invoice number as a reference. automatically if the :guilabel:`Payment Reference` has been set correctly in the vendor bill.
 If the field is empty, we recommend you select the vendor invoice number as a reference.